Co-op e-Learning Courses

 - High speed internet access is recommended

-WHAT IS INCLUDED IN YOUR
+WHAT IS INCLUDED IN YOUR E-LEARNING PACKAGE

 - Self-directed quizzes, reflective assignments and other methods of reinforcing your knowledge.
 Exercises are not moderated, and are for students to gauge their knowledge.

 - A printed course pack, including reading materials and other resources applicable far beyond the actual course.
 There is no extra charge for the course pack, and no shipping or handling fees when shipping to an Ontario mailing address.